 Lend Academy P2P Fund

-The Lend Academy P2P fund, managed by the team at our sister company NSR Invest, is my largest holding and it invests in Lending Club, Prosper and Funding Circle loans and has a small position in Upstart as well.
-One of the differences about investing in a fund like this one is that it creates a monthly NAV and this is impacted by changing interest rates as well as by defaults in the underlying loans.
-The CEO of NSR Invest, Bo Brustkern, explained how this works:
+The Lend Academy P2P fund, managed by the team at our sister company NSR Invest, invests in Lending Club, Prosper and Funding Circle loans and has a small position in Upstart as well.
+I am pleased by how the fund is performing given my own combined Lending Club and Prosper investments have returned 4.22%.
+The fund has been consistently returning around 7% for some time.

 P2Binvestor is an asset-backed working capital platform for small businesses based in Denver, Colorado.
 Full disclosure, I am on the advisory board of this company and have known the founders since before they began operations.
-I am including them here now because they have built a decent track record and I believe they provide another nice diversification for accredited investors.
-These are revolving lines of credit, backed by accounts receivable, with 30-60 day liquidity.
+I have added to my position there in the last quarter.
+I originally was going to add $20,000 but then changed my mind and decided on a $10,000 addition.
+It continues to be a consistent and predictable performer for me.

 PeerStreet is a real estate platform focused on fix and flip properties.
 These are short term loans, typically between 6 and 24 months, and they are backed by the property.
 I use their automated investment tool to invest in only those loans that are paying 8% or more, up to a 75% LTV and a duration up to 24 months.
 Best of all I like that I can invest in a minimum of $1,000 per loan.

 Small business lender Streetshares has been one of my best performing investments.
 So, I added another $20,000 to this investment after I was redeemed from the DLI Fund.
 Last quarter Streetshares introduced a new product: contract financing which is a factoring type product aimed at government contractors.
 These are on the lower side of the yield curve at Streetshares but I love this product because these are invoices backed by the US government.